-• It will take time to adjust to this "new normal" we are all experiencing, let alone the unique questions and challenges that exist for your externship work and your personal situation.
-Be patient with yourself and others, be kind to yourself, and recognize that it is ok if everything does not go as planned.
+- It will take time to adjust to this "new normal" we are all experiencing, let alone the unique questions and challenges that exist for your externship work and your personal situation.
+Be patient with yourself and others, be kind to yourself, and recognize that it is ok if everything does not go as planned. - Some extra self-care and care for others may have to take place during work hours so be realistic in setting expectations.
+For example, if you need to do some meditation, get some fresh air, go out for groceries, or care for a neighbor during the day, plan that in your schedule.
+It is ok and expected.

-1 Note: this has been adapted from the Tips document shared by Denver Law's Externship Program in Spring 2020 and from Seattle University Law School's Tips for Telecommuters.
+1 Note: this has been adapted from the Tips document shared by Denver Law's Externship Program in Spring 2020 and from Seattle University Law School's Tips for Telecommuters